-Please note, having notified under Article 127E, you are not obliged to register unless you wish to continue importing the notified substance after 300 days plus either 2, 4 or 6 years of the end of the transition period.
-The registration deadline is dependent on the tonnage and/or hazard profile of the substance, more information can be found in the table below.
+Having submitted a DUIN, you are not obliged to register unless you wish to continue importing the notified substance after 27 October 2026, 27 October 2028 or 27 October 2030.
+The registration deadlines are dependent on the tonnage and hazard profile of the substance.

-- Send the completed spreadsheet to the Agency at [email protected].
-You should include your legal entity name and DUIN number in the subject line of the email.
+- send the completed spreadsheet to [email protected] and include your legal entity name and DUIN number in the subject line of the email.

-- only substances should be notified; not mixtures.
-If you import mixtures, you will need to consider the individual substances within those mixtures and calculate if any will be imported at or above one tonne per year
+Only substances should be notified; not mixtures (formulations).
+If you import mixtures, you only need to notify the individual substances within those mixtures if any will be imported at or above one tonne per year.

-- Submit a new registration to the Agency for each substance that you wish to continue importing after the relevant deadline (see table below), complying with the full information requirement for your tonnage band under UK REACH.
-The first step to any new registration is to submit an Article 26 inquiry.
+If you wish to continue importing into Great Britain from the EU after 27 October 2026, 27 October 2028 or 27 October 2030, depending on the tonnage band or hazard profile, you must submit a new registration to HSE for each substance that you wish to continue importing after the relevant deadline (there is more information in the table below), complying with the full information requirement for your tonnage band.
+Under UK REACH the first step to any new registration is to submit an Article 26 inquiry.
 The information requirements for registration under UK REACH are identical to the requirements of EU REACH.